saturn-lab/STIS-2020S/README.md

 # STIS-2020S
-2020 Spring Course of Smart Things and Intelligent Systems
+Smart Things and Intelligent Systems, Spring 2020.

+Bring Your Laptop to Class.

 I would be very grateful if you post your feedback as an issue or pull request in this GitHub.